PyRepair/maniple/training-data/summarize-experiment/pandas/84/prompt_response_response_5.md

     return unstacked
 ```

-This corrected version of the function addresses the identified issues by ensuring that level numbers, names, and codes are properly handled, and the unstacking process maintains the original structure of the input data.
-It also includes verification of the conditions for creating a new dummy index and appropriate operations for unstacking Series or DataFrames with a MultiIndex.
+This revised function correctly handles the tuple names when unstacking MultiIndex data and ensures that the column levels, names, and codes are reconstructed accurately based on the unstacked data.
+It should resolve the issues observed in the provided test cases and address the root cause of the bug.